 Multiple reflection probes can be used, and Godot will blend them where they overlap using a smart algorithm:

 Alternatively, Reflection Probes work well blended together with Screen Space Reflections to solve these problems.
-Combining them makes local reflections appear more faithful while probes are only used as fallback when no screen-space information is found:
+Combining them makes local reflections appear more faithful, while probes are only used as a fallback when no screen-space information is found:

 Finally, blending interior and exterior probes is the recommended approach when making levels that combine both interiors and exteriors.
 Near the door, a probe can be marked as exterior (so it will get sky reflections) while on the inside, it can be interior.

 In the current renderer implementation, all probes are the same size and are fit into a Reflection Atlas.
 The size and amount of probes can be customized in Project Settings -> Quality -> Reflections